 Electrical fires are common in both commercial and residential settings.
 According to data from Electrical Safety Foundation International, more than 50,000 home electrical fires occur annually with nearly 500 deaths and over 1,400 injuries.
 The property damage for residential is over $1 billion.
-On the commercial side, according to the U.S. Fire Administration 8,200 fires occurred from electrical malfunction, totally $431 million in losses in 2017.
+On the commercial side, according to the U.S. Fire Administration 8,200 fires occurred from electrical malfunction, totaling $431 million in losses in 2017.
 With electrical fires becoming increasingly common, residences and commercial businesses need to take action.

-What is an electrical fire?
+What is an Electrical Fire?

 A failure or malfunction within the electrical components of equipment or machinery can cause electrical fires.
 Electrical fires originate in electric wires, cables, circuit breakers, and within electrical components.
 Fires start in electrical panels from overloaded circuits or age of the panel.
 The panel and circuits become overloaded when the distribution of electricity is inadequate.
 Occasionally, lighting equipment acts as a source of heat that is too close to easily combustible materials.